 Depending on how your child support action was established, and if a wage garnishment is currently in place, it is easy to request a modification of child support through the District Attorney’s Office.
-It is best to consult with a divorce attorney prior to requesting a modification of child support to ensure that your case is ready for modification.
+It is best to consult with your divorce attorney/child support lawyer prior to requesting a modification of child support to ensure that your case is ready for modification.

 For assistance through the process, or if a spouse refuses to share documents, a child support lawyer can help you file your motion and support you in court.
-To learn more about child support modification, schedule a consultation with Reno NV family lawyers at Erin N. Grieve Law.
+To learn more about child support modification, schedule a consultation with a child support lawyer at Erin N. Grieve Law.